hasinivarri/IR-term-project/README.md

-Indexing on WideResNet with SAM Optimizer for CIFAR-10 Classification
+Indexing on WideResNet model with SAM Optimizer for CIFAR-10

 This repository contains the implementation of WideResNet with Sharpness-Aware Minimization (SAM) optimizer for the CIFAR-10 dataset.
 The code is written in PyTorch and includes training, evaluation, and visualization of the model's performance.
 Requirements: